Assistant Professor of Fashion

 Grace works at the intersection of universal design & fashionable technology.
-She teaches undergraduate and graduate students at the School of Fashion.
-Grace creates experiences where students are able to directly engage with marginalized communities, particularly people with disabilities through material exploration.
-She uses her research practice to bridge communities such as rehab centers, material manufacturers, 3dprinting companies, and disability groups.
-As the Executive Director at Open Style Lab (OSL), Grace leads a non-profit organization's mission to make style accessible to people with diverse abilities (i.e - elderly / people with disabilities).
-Her thought leadership has received nation-wide attention and has been featured at the White House Fashion Show Celebrating Inclusive Design, Assistive Technology, and Prosthetics, ABC Channel News, New York Times, Vogue, and most recently Forbes.
-From Design Indaba to the United Nations, Grace has been asked to speak about disability and design in events and conferences around the world.
+She creates learning opportunities where undergraduate and graduate students are able to directly engage with marginalized communities, particularly people with disabilities.
+Her research practice in material application aims to bridge communities such as rehab centers, material manufacturers, 3dprinting companies, and disability groups to create accessible designs.
+She is also able to practice research, education, and community engagement as the Executive Director at Open Style Lab (OSL), a non-profit organization, who's mission is to make style accessible for all people (i.e - elderly / people with disabilities).
+Grace's thought leadership has received nation-wide attention and has been featured at the White House Fashion Show Celebrating Inclusive Design, Assistive Technology, and Prosthetics, ABC Channel News, New York Times, Vogue, and most recently Forbes.
+From Design Indaba to the United Nations, she has been asked to speak about disability and design in events and conferences around the world.

 MFA - Design & Technology at Parsons School of Design

 inclusive design, wearable tech, functional fashion, universal design, user experience, smart textiles

 Open Style Lab

 Design Studio 4